 Traditionally, December 25th is a day of quiet reflection, and getting over the excesses of the previous night’s food.
 But in recent years, as the islands have become more “international,” many families allow the children to open some or all of their presents on the 25th, so you’ll see them out and about enjoying their new toys.

 This is a normal working day in Spain, so everyone goes back to work.
-“Boxing day” doesn’t exist here.
+“Boxing day” doesn’t exist as part of The Canarian Christmas.

 This is “Dia de los Santos Inocentes.”
 It’s not a holiday, but it’s the nearest we get to April fool’s day, so watch out for pranks and look out for outlandish “News” stories!